hyaldiz/NvimConf/README.md

 ## C/C++ Setup (Important)

-For proper C/C++ and Qt support, your project should contain a `compile_commands.json` file in the project root.
+For proper C/C++ , your project should contain a `compile_commands.json` file in the project root.

 ### If using CMake: